ericsonga/APCSAReview/_sources/Unit8-2DArray/Array2dCodePractice.rst

 .. tabbed:: arr2DEx2

         .. tab:: Question

+           .. activecode::  arr2DEx2q
+              :language: java
+              :autograde: unittest
+              :practice: T

               Replace the "ADD CODE HERE" below with the code to declare and initialize a two-dimensional String array called ``students`` with the names "Brice, Marvin, Anna" in the first row and "Kamal, Maria, Elissa" in the second.
 The finished code will print all the names in the array starting with all in the first row followed by all in the second row.

-           .. activecode::  arr2DEx2q
-              :language: java
+              ~~~~
               public class Test1
               {
                   public static void main(String[] args)